Skip to main content

 Error CodeHTTP StatusDescription

-NOT_FOUND404Endpoint not found (use POST /run)
+NOT_FOUND404Endpoint not found (use POST /api/run or GET /api)

 AGENT_NOT_FOUND404Agent file doesn’t exist